 Interestingly, most people would love this idea of cutting down (or shortening) meetings whenever possible and using emails or chat messages to connect.
 This approach helps reserve your Zoom video calls for meetings that require collaborative work.

 7. Avoid multitasking.

 This tip may seem next to impossible to avoid multitasking as it can be hard to resist, especially when we have multiple calls or meetings to attend.
 Still, according to facts, it reduces our performance and affects memory, making simple tasks look difficult.

 Who doesn’t enjoy having fun?

 Something as simple as having a fun Zoom meeting can beat the boredom of regular work meetings.
 Use the platform to connect with family and friends, learn a new hobby, or watch a movie with your friends.
 Everyone will get a chance to be a lot less sick of Zoom!

-Recommended Read: 10 Virtual Happy Hours Games on Zoom in 2021
+Recommended Read: 10 Virtual Happy Hours Games on Zoom

 9. Invite special guests.

 Another exciting tip to avoid Zoom exhaustion is inviting guests.
 It is always fun to see a new face in between your routine meetings.
 You can request a special guest star like your boss or anyone who wouldn’t usually join your session and catch up with them.